 Tea is one of the world’s oldest beverages.
 As such, several creation myths have been passed down over time about the origin of tea and how people first started consuming it.
 In this post, I’ll be sharing some of the different stories that I have come across.
 Let’s get into it!

-In China, legend has it that tea was discovered in 2737 B.C. by the somewhat mythical emperor Shennong.
-The discovery was quite by accident.
-A servant was boiling his drinking water when a leaf from a wild tea bush fell into it.
-The emperor drank the infusion before he realized what had happened and there you have it, the first cup of tea.
+In China, legend has it that tea was discovered in 2737 B.C. by the mythical emperor Shennong.
+He is also referred to as the divine farmer.
+There are two different versions of how he discovered tea.
+The first tells of a servant who was boiling drinking water for Shennong.
+Leaves from a nearby wild tea bush happened to fall into it.
+The emperor drank the infusion and was struck by its pure flavor and restorative quality.

-Another version tells of the Buddhist monk Bodhidharma, who had taken a vow to meditate for nine years straight.
+Another story about the origin of tea from India tells of the Buddhist monk Bodhidharma.
+He had taken a vow to meditate for nine years straight without any rest.
 After five years he gave in to exhaustion and fell asleep.
 He was so furious with himself that he cut off his eyelids and threw them on the ground.
-A tea tree sprouted from the spot where they had landed and with the help of that plant he was able to successfully complete his meditation.
+A tea tree sprouted from the spot where they had landed.
+With the help of chewing the leaves of that plant, he was able to complete his meditation.

 The Bulang people of Jingmai Mountain in Yunnan, China have a legend about how they first began cultivating tea.
 Their ancestor Pa Ai Leng was searching for a way to ensure the prosperity of his tribe.
 Livestock could be lost to natural disasters.
 Gold and silver could be squandered.
 Ultimately, he left his people the tea tree as an inexhaustible source of wealth that could be passed down through generations.
 An ancestor festival is held every spring in his honor.
 They pray for a good harvest of tea and make offerings of rice at an altar in the tea forest.